 For a video tutorial on how to paddle board, click here.

 When you’re learning how to stand up paddle board there are a lot of common SUP mistakes paddle boarders make.
 To avoid making these mistakes, here are more paddle boarding tips for beginners:

-Whether you are recreational paddling, SUP surfing, SUP racing, SUP touring or SUP yoga, you’re guaranteed to get a solid workout.
-Also, it doesn’t matter what fitness level you are, beginner – expert, everyone can exercise by paddle boarding.
+Whether you are recreational paddling, SUP surfing, SUP racing, SUP touring, or doing SUP yoga, you’re guaranteed to get a solid workout.
+Also, it doesn’t matter what fitness level you are, beginner or expert, everyone can exercise by paddle boarding.